Trump wanted to deploy 10,000 troops in Washington D.C., official says

 Trump has since appeared satisfied with deployments by the National Guard, the option recommended by the Pentagon and a more traditional tool for dealing with domestic crises.
 Pentagon leaders scrambled to call governors with requests to send Guard forces to Washington.
 Additional federal law enforcement were mobilized too.

-But also key for Trump appears to have been Esper’s move to preposition — but not deploy — active duty soldiers from the 82nd Airborne Division and other units in the Washington D.C. area in case they were needed.
+But also key for Trump appears to have been Esper’s move to preposition — but not deploy — active duty soldiers from the 82nd Airborne Division and other units in the Washington D.C. area.
 Those troops have since departed.

 “Having active duty forces available but not in the city was enough for the president for the time,” the official said.